 Who will be taking care of my child?

-Our staff has been carefully selected by our camp directors to keep our campers, safe, happy and instill the values of Crane Lake Camp.
-All staff members participate in an intensive training program before our campers arrive.
-This on-site training includes workshops led by our camp directors, outside professionals, and industry experts.
+Our staff has been carefully selected and intensely trained by our camp directors to keep our campers, safe, happy and instill the values of Crane Lake Camp.
+All staff members participate in an intensive training program before our campers arrive includes workshops led by our camp directors, outside professionals, and industry experts.
 Our bunk counselors are Jewish college and university students who bring abundant warmth and energy to our camp community.
 Our various sports coaches, lifeguards, and arts and outdoor adventure instructors are both college and graduate students from all over the world who share their particular areas of expertise with our campers.
-Each and every member of our staff is American Red Cross certified in CPR.
-A rotating group of dynamic rabbis, cantors and educators from our URJ congregations comes to camp to teach, worship and have fun with our campers.
-These faculty members join our community for one or two weeks at a time.
-Our education faculty is an essential part of the Reform Jewish community at camp.
-Approximately 15 energetic Israelis join our staff each summer as well to bring the Israeli culture to camp.
-They work as coaches, instructors, and bunk counselors.
-They organize our Israel-themed evening programs, teach us Hebrew, and add an Israeli “flavor” to everything we do at camp.

 What is the counselor-to-camper ratio?

-Generally, we have at least one counselor for every four campers in each cabin.
+There is one counselor for every four campers in each cabin.
 We position counselors to sleep in each of the corners of the cabin to ensure that campers can easily locate a counselor at night.
-We take great pride in our quality camper supervision; whenever campers are in their cabins, a counselor is there too.
+We take great pride in our quality camper supervision; whenever campers are in their cabins, a counselor is there as well.
 At night, when campers return to their bunks to go to sleep after their evening program, a counselor remains in the bunk to supervise the campers.
-All general counselors sleep in the cabin with the campers.
+All general counselors sleep in the cabin with the campers

 What medical facilities do you have at camp?
 What happens if my child gets sick?